041. Scaling the Office Infrastructure and Platform

 Deciding what to build that represented a suite while continuing to recognize that to the outside world, customers and press, the category battles might not be yesterday’s news even if the Microsoft strategy was all Office.

 I wish there was a lot of a story to tell about how this played out, but in reality, “decisions were made” in a bottom-up or distributed manner.
 The rest was going to be in execution.
-The Office Product Unit was created while the product plans were created in parallel, thus much of Office96 would be characterized by OPU and the Apps in a state of tension over planning and execution.
+The Office Product Unit was formed while the product plans were created in parallel, thus much of Office96 would be characterized by OPU and the Apps in a state of tension over planning and execution.
 Ultimately, this made for a bumpy Office96 release filled with many new execution challenges, but it also built the foundation for an execution machinery that would become unprecedented and largely responsible for what ultimately became the largest and most secure business at Microsoft.

 The Office96 plan had two main pillars:

-The app product units embarked on deep, category-defining features, continuing to make inroads against legacy MS-DOS competitors and to win against Windows competitors.
+The Apps product units embarked on deep, category-defining features, continuing to make inroads against legacy MS-DOS competitors and to win against Windows competitors.
 At the outset the suite included Word, Excel, and PowerPoint within the DAD organization and Access in the Tools group.
 These products underwent significant architectural work consistent with a full 24-month schedule.
 The initial plan was to continue to ship Mail and Schedule+, though this would change completely as we will see.

-The Office Product Unit built a set of features shared across the apps and integrated those features into one or more apps (this is a key tenet about creating shared infrastructure), leaving the other apps to do integration work on their own.
+The Office Product Unit built a set of features shared across the apps and then they integrated those features into one or more apps (this is a key tenet about creating shared infrastructure), leaving the other apps to do integration work on their own.
 In addition, OPU would, by nature of code and also influence, make sure the suite was designed for consistency and integration across the apps.

 The OPU features ranged from a lot of heavy lifting, but straight-forward, to some of the most sophisticated refitting of features envisioned by the apps.
 In contemporary terms, OPU was both an infrastructure team and a platform team.
 In terms of infrastructure, OPU drove a new shared engineering and quality process (led by JonDe and GrantG) and created shared components essentially representing a platform upon which to build Office applications, providing the code (APIs) for many common application paradigms across user interface, text handling, graphics and drawing, and much more.